Managing Catalogs

 A catalog is a defined selection of entities.
 You can use catalogs to track and store information about all of the components that make up your infrastructure.
 This includes everything from services and domains to AWS S3 buckets and RDS, Google Cloud resources, or Azure Resources.

-To customize your Cortex instance to your organization's needs, you can define custom catalogs in Cortex to represent your infrastructure.
-For each catalog, you set the criteria that determines which entities belong to that catalog.
-In addition, you can define custom entity types to categorize the entities that live in your catalogs.
+To customize your Cortex instance to your organization's needs, you can also define custom catalogs in Cortex to represent your infrastructure.
+See Create custom catalogs below.

 View catalogs